Run Library¶

 end architecture;

-running_test_case
+The running_test_case

-function for the currently running test case
+function returns the name of currently running test case from the call to the run

-call to run
+function is called.
+Before the first call to run

-or after a call to run
+or after a call

 returning false

-will return the empty string
+, this function will return an empty string (""

 ).

-There’s also a similar function active_test_case
+There’s also a similar function, active_test_case

-which returns a test case name within all parts of the
+, which returns a test case name within all parts of the

 test_suite